品番

 The Future of Computing Freedom

 While the desktop battle rages on, Linux has silently become the foundation of modern technology infrastructure.
-From Android smartphones to smart TVs, from cloud servers to self-driving cars, Linux powers the devices that define our digital lives.
+From Android smartphones to cloud servers, Linux powers the devices that define our digital lives.

 Perhaps most important is the ethical dimension of our technology choices.
 When we choose systems designed to restrict us, we implicitly endorse a future where: